lowRISC/opentitan/util/uvmdvgen/README.md

 ```
 util/uvmdvgen.py i2c_host -e -c -ea i2c -eo hw/ip/i2c_host/dv
 ```
-This will create the complete i2c_host dv testbench extended from CIP lib and will instantiate `i2c_agent`.
+This will create the complete i2c_host DV testbench extended from CIP lib and will instantiate `i2c_agent`.

 ```
 util/uvmdvgen.py dma -e -eo hw/ip/dma/dv
 ```
-This will create the complete dma dv testbench extended from DV lib.
+This will create the complete dma DV testbench extended from DV lib.
 It does not instantiate any downstream agents due to absence of `-ea` switch.

 ```
 util/uvmdvgen.py chip -e -ea uart i2c jtag -eo hw/top_earlgrey/dv
 ```
 This will create the complete chip testbench DV lib and will instantiate `uart_agent`, `i2c_agent` and `jtag_agent` in the env.